QR4.5.9 Testing The Theory

 To accommodate nonzero neutrino masses we must add new particles, with exotic properties, for which there’s no other motivation or evidence.”
 (Wilczek, 2008), p168.

-Good theories grow knowledge when given data, just as good gardens grow plants when given water.
-In contrast, new data just makes the standard model bigger, like a sponge that absorbs water but is itself barren.
-Multiplying causes unnecessarily has produced a model that goes against science, but the scientific landscape around it is stagnant for the same reason, which is that inventing virtual particles to explain equations after the fact is science in reverse.
+Good theories grow knowledge from data as good gardens grow plants from water, but the standard model is like a sponge that absorbs water to make itself bigger but remains barren.
+A model that explains new facts by growing itself not knowledge goes against science.
+Particle physics is now stagnant because inventing virtual particles to explain equations after the fact is science in reverse.
+Physics then needs a real theory based on quantum mechanics, not a particle toolbox.

 Next